sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

       - The business sponsor commits the availability of a sample of end users throughout the IT Project, unless the end users are citizens
       - IITB identified a single lead responsible for the delivery of the IT Solution and its transition into service operations
 10. IT Projects are assigned to Development Value Streams
-11. IT Projects report on the Development Value Stream’s Key Performance Indicators (KPIs)
+11. IT Projects report on the Development Value Stream's Key Performance Indicators (KPIs)
 12. IT Projects follow the IITB Agile Governance Framework

 ### Finance